Implementation

 LL.Design(LlProject.List, "repository://{53F875F0-6177-8AD5-01B44E3A9867}")

-In repository mode, "files" become "repository items", and filenames become "repository IDs".
-In addition to its ID, each repository item possesses a type, a time stamp, and a descriptor (string with variable length which contains internal information).
-Hence, in addition to the file content, your repository implementation will also need to be able to save and retrieve at least these four pieces of information for each repository item.
+All functions of the implementation of the IRepository interface are also passed the complete repository ID (prefix + ID) as a parameter.
+In repository mode, "files" become "repository items" (elements) and file names become "repository IDs".
+In addition to the ID, each repository item (element) has a type, a timestamp, and an identifier (variable-length string containing internal information).
+Your repository implementation must therefore be able to store and retrieve at least these four pieces of information for each repository item (element) in addition to the file content.

 You will find a simple repository implementation in the ASP.NET sample projects (class SQLiteFileRepository) which provides a repository with an SQLite database for data storage.

-For detailed descriptions of the methods to be implemented in the IRepository interface, please refer to the .NET online help (combit.ListLabel29.chm).
+For detailed descriptions of the methods to be implemented in the IRepository interface, please refer to the .NET online help (combit.ListLabel31.chm).